 Since they measure the ratio of the young, ionizing over the old, non-ionizing stellar population, the equivalent widths of many of the strong hydrogen recombination lines like Hα, Hβ, or Brγ can be used as age indicators.
 Our simulations fit this trend since our Hα and Hβ emission decreases about an order of magnitude with both instantaneous evolution tracks.
 The effect of age is more pronounced with the Padova instantaneous evolution track than with the Geneva.

+[ADD IR ANALYSIS WHEN AVAILABLE]

 4.3.3 8 Myr